Chelsea Neighborhood Review - Manhattan Moving Guide

 IND Sixth Avenue Line

-Chelsea Market is the place to go if you want to have a night in and cook like the chefs do, with only the freshest ingredients.
+Chelsea Market is the place to go if you want to have a night in and cook like the chefs, with only the freshest ingredients.

-Some of the best food offered up in the area, including gourmet specialty shops can be found at the Chelsea Market.
+Some of the best food offered in the area, including gourmet specialty shops, can be found at the Chelsea Market.

 Public & Charter Schools

 In New York City, thanks to strict zoning laws, a street block can make the biggest difference in the kind of education your child will receive.

 Before making such a big life decision, parents looking to rent or buy real estate need to have a firm grasp on how the district and zoning laws will impact their particular school choice.

 For example, Chelsea schools are located in District 2, one of the city's highest-performing school districts, so the admissions process is known to be highly selective with priority to residents.